 Following a change in government policy, students who already have a higher education qualification at the same level will not be eligible for the public funding which supplements fees unless the course they are taking has been exempted by the government (programmes of initial teacher training and foundation degrees are exempt for example).
 For the latest information see our ELQ Policy or contact Admissions on email@example.com or 0121 476 1181 ext 2205.

-Bursaries are available for trainees on eligible postgraduate courses in England who are not employed as a teacher.
-Bursary amounts will vary depending on teaching subject and degree class.
+Bursaries and scholarships are available for trainees on eligible postgraduate courses in England who are not employed as a teacher.
+Amounts will vary depending on teaching subject and degree class.
 Teaching is a prime career choice for high-quality graduates.
-To encourage the best people to enter the profession, from 2013/14 trainees will need at least a 2:2 to be eligible for a training bursary.
+To encourage the best people to enter the profession, from 2015/16 trainees will need at least a 2:2 to be eligible for a training bursary.

-The 2013/14 bursary scheme recognises exceptional achievement outside of degree results and allows flexibility in some cases.
+The 2015/16 bursary scheme recognises exceptional achievement outside of degree results and allows flexibility in some cases.
 In exceptional circumstances trainees may receive a higher bursary than their degree class would otherwise allow.
 This allows the scheme to take account of, for example, trainees with a 2:2 and a PhD or proven exceptional subject knowledge gained from another career.
-The table below summarises the standard training bursaries available in 2013/14:
+The table below summarises the standard training bursaries and scholarships available in 2015/16:

 Student loan for maintenance/Maintenance grant/Tuition fee loan